gmalim/NBA_analysis/README_AllStars.md

 2. **Questionable All-Stars:** Players that were selected but are not predicted as All-Stars.
 3. **Snubbed non-All-Stars:**  Players that are predicted but were not selected as All-Stars.

-For 2018, based on 2010-2018 data, the NBA players in these groups are, in order of the median predicted calibrated scoring rank over all models:
+The NBA players in these groups for 2018 are listed below, based on 2010-2018 data and in order of the median predicted calibrated scoring rank over all selected models:

 - **Western Conference:**